 How to encourage independent play

 Since Baby is still rather young, solo playtime shouldn’t go too far past 20 minutes or so.
-The best way to encourage solo playtime depends on the toddler, but start by just putting him in a childproofed area with some toys, books, or toddler-friendly objects.
-If Baby doesn’t ‘bite,’ play for a little, and then retreat far enough away so that he can see you’re occupied.
+The best way to encourage solo playtime depends on the toddler, but start by just putting them in a childproofed area with some toys, books, or toddler-friendly objects.
+If Baby doesn’t ‘bite,’ play for a little, and then retreat far enough away so that they can see you’re occupied.